-During Fiscal Year 2018, Officers proactively identified 347 code violations along these designated "Gateways".
+During Fiscal Year 2020, Officers proactively identified over 200 code violations along these designated "Gateways".
 For a view of the gateway streets, please click the "Case Map (with gateway streets highlighted)".

 Citizens with a concern or question about any code related issue can contact Code Enforcement at 850-436-5500 during regular business hours to speak directly with a staff member.

 Any complaints received during regular business hours will be investigated that same day.
 If you contact our office after hours, on a weekend, holiday, or during scheduled Special Magistrate hearings, a message can be left, and the complaint will be investigated the following business day.
 A citizen can also utilize the City’s "311" system to register a complaint or e-mail any of our staff members directly.
 E-mail addresses are listed in the Department Directory.
 If the complaint cannot be addressed by code enforcement staff our office will forward the complaint to the appropriate agency.

 Please see our FAQ’s regarding anonymous complaints.